ikoushikghosh/distributed-tracing-graph/README.md

 File -> Import -> Maven -> Existing Maven project
 ```

-Then either build on the command line `mvn clean install`.
+Then build on the command line `mvn clean install`.
 Run the application main method by right clicking on it and choosing `Run As -> Java Application`.

 4) Inside IntelliJ IDEA